Logo Icon

 Coordinate Geometry Slopes, distances, midpoints, and equations of lines

-The above table serves as a roadmap to understand the wide-ranging scope of IPMAT Geometry Questions.
+The above table serves as a roadmap to understanding the wide-ranging scope of IPMAT Geometry Questions.
 Each topic is crucial and requires in-depth study.

 ipmat mock